revelaction/ical-git/ical.md

 # Managing iCal Files

+For detailed instructions on managing iCal files, refer to the [Managing iCal Files](ical.md#managing-ical-files) section.

 It is highly advisable to place your iCal files under revision control to ensure that changes are tracked and can be reverted if necessary.
 Additionally, setting up a cron job to periodically pull the latest content of these files can help keep your calendar up-to-date.